berops/claudie/README.md

 ## Vision of Claudie

 The purpose of Claudie is to become the final Kubernetes engine you'll ever need.
-It aims to provide a cost-efficient and flexible Kubernetes environment for meeting your operational and compliance workload criteria.
+It aims to build clusters that leverage features and costs across multiple cloud vendors and on-prem datacenters.
 A Kubernetes that you won't ever need to migrate away from.

 ## Typical use cases